Configuring OAuth Profiles for Management Access to Event Broker Services

 VariableDefinition

-The claim value that is mapped to the viewer level access for the group.
+The claim value that is mapped to the editor level access for the group.

-PROFILE_NAMEThe name of the OAuth profile you created when Creating an OAuth Profile on the Event Broker Service.
+The name of the OAuth profile you created when Creating an OAuth Profile on the Event Broker Service

 A successful PUT request returns a code 200.